Quality of life and management of living resources

 Subcontracting: external services.

-Travel and subsistence: travel outside the European Union or an Associated State needs the prior approval of the Commission, except for visiting a participant.
+Travel and subsistence: travel outside the European Union or an

 Consumables: only project specific items.